Professor-Ruiz/Master-Assignment-Template/TEACHER_README.md

 ## Update and edit your assignment repository

 1. Update [README.md](README.md) file.
-It's the directions the students will see when they accept the assignment.
+It is the directions the students will see when they accept the assignment.

-2. Check [exercise.py](/src/exercise.py) to see if the student template needs to be updated for this new assignment.
+2. Check [exercise.py](/src/exercise.py) to see if the student's skeleton code needs to be updated for this new assignment.
     - Do you need to add a user-defined function stub?

 3. Will students need to import any modules into this program?